-While cost is always a factor in vehicle design, it is difficult to quantify with regards to a experimental prototype.
-If one were to simply sum the actual cost of components used, the cost would be significantly higher than would be consumer acceptable.
-One could try to estimate what the off the shelf production cost of components would be if the prototype went into production, however, this doesn't currently fit well with the electric snowmobile category as its being designed as a one off research vehicle.
-As seen in the automotive industry, the general trend of the all electric vehicles shows that a consumer acceptable price can be achieved when put into full production.
-As electric vehicle technology continues to develop, the high cost of components such as motors, controllers, and batteries will continue to decline.
+While cost is always a factor in vehicle design, it is difficult to quantify with regards to an experimental prototype.
+If one were to simply sum the actual cost of components used, the cost would be significantly higher that would be acceptable to an average consumer.
+One could try to estimate what the off-the-shelf production cost of components would be if the prototype went into production, however, this does not currently fit well with the electric snowmobile category, as it is being designed as a one of research vehicle.
+As seen in the automotive industry, the general trend of electric vehicles shows that a consumer acceptable price can be achieved when put into full production.
+As electric vehicle technology continues to develop, the high cost of components such as motors, controllers and batteries will continue to fall.